Jim Varney: Work for Carden and Cherry

 Varney also appeared in several Braum's Ice Cream and Dairy Stores commercials throughout the 1980s.
 These aired on Oklahoma television.
 He made commercials for car dealerships across the country, most notably Cerritos Auto Square in Cerritos, California, Tysons Toyota in Tysons Corner, Virginia, and Audubon Chrysler in Henderson, Kentucky.

 Varney portrayed Ernest in a series of commercials for Convenient Food Mart during the 1980s.
 In 1982, Varney co-hosted the syndicated Pop!
 Goes the Country with singer Tom T. Hall.
 The show had just had a major overhaul and ended shortly afterward.
 He also portrayed "Auntie Nelda" in numerous commercials; dressed in drag and appearing to be a senior citizen, the commercials gave off the tone of "Auntie Nelda" as a motherly lady encouraging one to do what was right (in this case, buy whatever product was being promoted).
-This character, along with the "Ernest" character, ran for a few years in Mississippi and Louisiana in commercials for Leadco Aluminum Siding, before it became a regular in the Ernest movies.
+This character, along with the "Ernest" character, ran for a few years in Mississippi and Louisiana in commercials for Leadco Aluminum Siding, before it became a regular in the Ernest films.
 Varney also appeared as Ernest in on-air promos for local TV stations in several markets, talking about their news and weather personalities.

 During the 1990s, Varney reprised his role as Ernest for Blake's Lotaburger, a fast-food chain in New Mexico.
 In these commercials, Ernest typically would be trying to get into Vern's house to see what food Vern was eating.
 After a lengthy description of whatever tasty morsel Vern had, Ernest would get locked out but would continue to shout from outside.